brentvollebregt/nitratine.net/posts/finding-emotion-in-music-with-python/post.md

 ```

 This meant all we needed to do was get the Spotify id for each song our program took in by looking at the tags the song had.
-I used [mutagen](https://github.com/quodlibet/mutagen) to strip the tags of the .mp3 files and I then passed this to the search() method in the [Spotipy](https://github.com/plamere/spotipy) library to the the Spotify id.
+I used [mutagen](https://github.com/quodlibet/mutagen) to strip the tags of the .mp3 files and I then passed this to the search() method in the [Spotipy](https://github.com/plamere/spotipy) library to get the Spotify id.

 ## Gathering Data
 The only piece left was now the data to compare each new song to.
 I had thought to scrape public Spotify playlist created by people with 'happy' and 'sad' in the titles.
 With all these songs, I then got their valence and energy and placed them on a plane.
 This process created the plane below.